 |Backgammon: Ages 6+, 2 players|

-Backgammon is a classic game that is sure to be enjoyed by children and parents alike.
-While there is a large amount of luck in the game, there are also many meaningful decisions to make, which makes this a good stepping stone to future games with more challenge, such as Checkers or Chess.
+Backgammon is a classic game that can be enjoyed by children and parents alike.
+While there is a large amount of luck in the game, there are also many meaningful decisions, which makes this a good stepping stone to future games with more challenge, such as Checkers or Chess.

-Blokus, Blokus Trigon, and Travel Blokus are relatively new abstract games with very simple rules.
-Each round you take a piece and place it on the board such that it touches any previous pieces you played on a corner, and only on a corner.
+Blokus, Blokus Trigon, and Blokus Duo are recent abstract games with very simple rules.
+Each round you take a piece and place it on the board such that it touches any previous pieces you have played, but only corner to corner.
 It can touch other players' pieces along corners or sides.

 The rules are easy, the components are beautiful, and it's a lot of fun.